th3james/BackboneDiorama/README.md

 #### generateNestingView

-    diorama generateNestingView <ParentViewName> <ChildViewName> <GenerateChildView?>
+    diorama generateNestingView <ParentViewName> <ChildViewName>

-Generates a new [Backbone.Diorama.NestingView](#backbonedioramanestingview) and JST template file for the given name.
+Generates a new [Backbone.Diorama.NestingView](#backbonedioramanestingview) and child Backbone.View.
 ParentViewName specifies the NestingView name, ChildViewName species the child view to be rendered inside parent.
-GenerateChildView? defaults to true, if set to false, the generated NestingView will expect the given ChildViewName to exist.
 Generated files are printed in a format suitable for inserting into the src/compile_manifest.json

 #### generateCollection